January 19, 2025

 • Solution:

 • Check the soil.
-If dry, water thoroughly.
-If soggy, allow it to dry out and adjust watering practices.
+If it’s dry then water.
+If its soggy give it time to dry out and change up how often you’re watering.

 Extra Tips